AdanChain/blankslate/readme.txt

 YOU MAY DELETE THIS FILE AND ANY OTHER FILE(S) BEFORE STARTING YOUR PROJECT

 BlankSlate is the definitive WordPress boilerplate starter theme.
 I've carefully constructed the most clean and minimalist theme possible for designers and developers to use as a base to build websites for clients or to build completely custom themes from scratch.
 Clean, simple, unstyled, semi-minified, unformatted, and valid code, SEO-friendly, jQuery-enabled, no programmer comments, standardized and as white label as possible, and most importantly, the CSS is reset for cross-browser-compatability, with no intrusive visual CSS styles added whatsoever.
 A perfect skeleton theme.
-For support and suggestions, go to: https://github.com/webguyio/blankslate/issues.
-Thank you.

 If you're creating your own theme or client project, open up all files and do a "Find and Replace All" on the word "blankslate" with your own project name.